-Planning meals in advance (including when going out for meals), can help you to be prepared, and ensure you aren’t going to slip up.
+Planning meals (including when going out for meals) can help you be prepared and ensure you don’t slip up.
 Knowing what you are going to eat each day can also take the stress out of day-to-day life.
 You know you don’t have to worry about whether you can eat that night’s meal or not.

 2. Cook from scratch